 Master of Health Care Innovation Alumni

-The Class of 2020 came together from across the health care industry—and the United States and beyond—to form a close network for collaboration, support, and friendship.
-As physicians, nurses, researchers, consultants, executives, and administrators, they are a blend of established and aspiring leaders.
-MHCI alumni work for academic medical centers, health networks, private practice, consulting firms, and pharmaceutical companies.
+The Class of 2021 came together from across the health care industry and around the world to form a close network for collaboration, support, and friendship.
+Those bonds helped them complete a rigorous program even when the COVID-19 pandemic erupted during their second semester.
+A blend of established and aspiring leaders, they work as executives, physicians, clinical care managers, growth directors, innovation and program managers, nurses, consultants, researchers, federal agency administrators, pharmacy and finance directors, application analysts, radiology faculty, and surgeons.
+MHCI alumni work for academic medical centers, health networks, private practice, consulting firms, startups, and federal agencies.

-During their pursuit of the MHCI degree, students discovered how to balance their studies while working full time and managing busy family lives.
-Many of the competencies developed throughout the program were directly and immediately applicable to their work: negotiation, analytical thinking, creativity and idea generation, complex problem-solving, networking, and leadership.
-Numerous alumni have received increased responsibilities in their roles and others achieved promotions, in part made possible by the MHCI program.
+During their pursuit of the MHCI degree, students discovered how to balance their studies while working full-time, managing busy family lives and responding to COVID-19 and an urgent call for equity in health care and beyond.
+Many of the competencies developed throughout the program were directly and immediately applicable to their work: analytical thinking, creativity and idea generation, complex problem-solving, networking, and leadership.
+Numerous alumni expanded their responsibilities, achieved promotions, or gained new jobs in part because of their MHCI experience.

 What Are MHCI Alumni Prepared to Do?